NCAR/ldcpy/docs/source/development.rst

 Adding new package dependencies to ldcpy
 __________________________________

-1) Adding new package dependencies requires updating the code in the following three places:
+1) Adding new package dependencies requires updating the code in the following four places:

     /ci/environment.yml
+    /ci/environment-dev.yml
     /ci/upstream-dev-environment.yml
     /requirements.txt